(Updated June, 24th, 2017)

 they wish it would solve, criticism, feedback, etc. is all fair game.
 Please feel welcome to create a new post or join an existing one.

-My hope is we'll be able to make a small community and the voting there can be useful in telling me how
+The hope is we'll be able to make a small community and the voting there can be useful in showing how

 SteadyMouse 2 is optimized and elegant under the hood, so that it will run seamlessly on